LinkedInLearning/learning-openshift-4407066/README.md

 ## Chapter 4: Scaling and Monitoring Apps

-### Video 2: Manual, Horizontal, and Vertical Scaling
+### Video 3: Monitoring apps with Prometheus

-This branch contains example YAML files for both a horizontal and a vertical pod autoscalers.
+This branch contains a deployment manifest for an example application exporting data to Prometheus.

 The file `demo.sh` requires the [paxtonhare/demo-magic](https://github.com/paxtonhare/demo-magic) project available locally.